 - The additional practice in the teacher manual allows opportunities for students to practice the application of skills learned within the lesson.
 Tasks lead to one correct solution with an opportunity to check for reasonableness, the ability to explain the solution, and the use of multiple strategies to solve problems.
 This allows for flexible and accurate mathematical practice within the unit. - The cumulative practice found at the beginning of each unit in the teacher toolbox provides an opportunity for students to practice mathematical procedures learned throughout the unit. - Lessons contain fluency and skills practice suggesting different digital learning games.
 The demo accounts allow the reviewer to see the component, but all games link to the same demonstration game of fluency with representations of numbers for 10 and below. - Within the sessions of a lesson, the differentiation component provides teachers with additional instructional guidance to support and reinforce students' learning of new content efficiently and accurately.
-In Session 1 of Lesson 6, differentiation has teachers guide students to complete a hands-on activity with manipulatives and cups to conceptually understand equal groups, which develops students' multiplication accuracy. - The beginning of each unit includes a cumulative practice.
+In Session 1 of Lesson 5, differentiation has teachers guide students to complete a hands-on visual model to deepen their conceptual understanding of subtraction with regrouping. - The beginning of each unit includes a cumulative practice.
 This practice includes sets of questions addressing different previously learned content to allow students to practice problem-solving using procedures learned during different lessons and across units.